Website Planning Guide #4

 Breadcrumbs – breadcrumbs or breadcrumb trail is a menu navigation method used in user website interfaces.
-It allows users to keep track of their locations within programs or documents by showing a path related to the Home page or the related parent of their web page or document.
+It allows users to keep track of their location by showing a path from the Home page or from the related parent section of their web page or document.

 Cache – A cache is a device’s temporary storage space and improves application performance.
 When you visit a webpage, your browser will keep a record of the pages you visit, storing the files in the cache.
 This means the browser doesn’t have to re-read them, which saves time.

 Cascading Style Sheets (CSS) – Cascading Style Sheets is a language used for describing the look and formatting of a document written in a mark-up language.
 It is most commonly paired with HTML which defines the structure of page or document.
 CSS allows the separation of content and style.
 A single, separate style sheet can be applied to many pages creating efficient mark-up.
 Any number of different style sheets can also be applied to the same page.
 This is useful if the visitor wants to view the content on a different device or browser.
 This could be a mobile device, audio browser, print page etc.